Vincent D'Onofrio

-His roles include Private Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), Edgar the Bug in Men in Black (1997) and Men in Black: The Series (1997–2001), Carl Stargher in The Cell (2000), New York City Police Detective Robert Goren in Law & Order: Criminal Intent (2001–11), Victor "Vic" Hoskins in Jurassic World (2015), and Wilson Fisk / Kingpin in four television series of the Marvel Cinematic Universe.
+His roles include Private Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), Robert E. Howard in The Whole Wide World (1996), Edgar the Bug in Men in Black (1997) and Men in Black: The Series (1997–2001), Carl Stargher in The Cell (2000), New York City Police Detective Robert Goren in Law & Order: Criminal Intent (2001–11), and Victor "Vic" Hoskins in Jurassic World (2015).
+Since 2015, he has portrayed Wilson Fisk / Kingpin in the Marvel Cinematic Universe.

 Early life

-D'Onofrio was born on June 30, 1959, in Bensonhurst, Brooklyn, New York City, New York.
+D'Onofrio was born in Brooklyn, New York.
 He is of Italian descent, with ancestors from Naples.
-His parents Gennaro and Phyllis D'Onofrio met while Gennaro was stationed in Hawaii with the U.S. Air Force.
+His paternal grandfather was an upholsterer and his maternal grandparents opened the first Italian restaurant in Hawaii.
+His parents Gennaro "Gene" Joseph D'Onofrio and Phyllis Ann Minicola met and married while Gennaro was stationed in Hawaii with the U.S. Air Force.
 Gennaro was trained as an interior decorator but spent most of his spare time in amateur theater.
 Vincent is the youngest of three siblings.
 His older siblings are Antoinette (born 1956) and Elizabeth (born 1957), an actress and drama coach residing in Fort Myers Beach, Florida.
 He was raised in Hawaii and Colorado during his early years.

 D'Onofrio's parents divorced when he was young; his mother later married George Meyer.
 He became stepbrother to Guy and Connie, Meyer's children from a previous marriage.
 The family relocated to the Hialeah, Florida area.
-D'Onofrio has described himself as a shy boy who spent "a lot of time in my room, staying in my head", later became interested in magic and sleight of hand, tricks he learned from Cuban entertainers who owned a small magic shop.
+D'Onofrio has described himself as a shy boy who spent "a lot of time in my room, staying in my head".
+He later became interested in magic and sleight of hand, learning from Cuban entertainers who owned a small magic shop.

 In his teens, he worked backstage in set building and sound production at a number of community theaters run by his father.
 He graduated from Hialeah-Miami Lakes Senior High School.

 Career

 Acting and filmmaking

 After graduating from high school, D'Onofrio started to appear on stage.
-During an 18-month stint at the University of Colorado in Boulder, Colorado, he was involved with small, community-theater productions.
+During an 18-month stint at the University of Colorado in Boulder, he was involved with small, community-theater productions.
 He later studied method acting at the American Stanislavsky Theater and the Actors Studio, under coaches Sonia Moore and Sharon Chatten, which landed him his first paid role in off-Broadway's This Property Is Condemned.
 He went on to appear in a number of their productions, including Of Mice and Men and Sexual Perversity in Chicago.
-D'Onofrio continued his career by performing in many New York University student productions while also working as a bouncer at the Hard Rock Cafe, a bodyguard for Robert Plant and Yul Brynner and a deliveryman.
+D'Onofrio continued his career by performing in many New York University student productions while also working as a bouncer at the Hard Rock Cafe, a bodyguard for Robert Plant and Yul Brynner and also worked as a deliveryman.